 Super Trail #134 is a hiking trail in Santa Cruz County, Arizona.
 It is within Coronado National Forest and Mount Wrightson Wilderness Area.
 It is 6.8 miles long and begins at 5,416 feet altitude.
-Traveling the entire trail is 7.5 miles with a total elevation gain of 3,562 feet.
 Mt.
 Wrightson Picnic Area (elevation 5,469 feet) and another picnic site are near the trailhead.
-There are also parkings, information maps, an information board, benches, waste baskets, and restroom.
+There is also parking, information maps, an information board, benches, waste baskets, and restroom.
 The Riley Saddle saddle, the Baldy Spring and Sprung Spring springs, and the Little Shot Mine (elevation 6,834 feet) quarry can be seen along the trail.
-The trail ends near the Josephine Saddle and Baldy Saddle.

 "This is a newer, longer, and more gradual route to ascend the 4,000 feet from the trailhead to Mount Wrightson’s summit.
 But what it gains in being less steep is lost in distance—it’s not an easier trail.
 The lower sections have some attractive riparian areas, and pine forests provide shaded hiking up to Josephine Saddle, where the Super Trail coincides briefly with the Old Baldy Trail.
 Then the Super Trail almost circumnavigates the mountain as far as Baldy Saddle, where it again overlaps with Old Baldy for the last 0.9 mile to the summit, including the steepest section of this route."

 --Rob Rachowiecki, Five-Star Trails: Tucson (Menasha Ridge Press).